hipe/tmx/lib/skylab/headless/doc/issues/140-the-system-narrative.md

 ## :#section-4 the IO node

-if ever we find that we are trying to run in an architectural context where we don't have access to all three of the _Standard_streams_, we want to have dependency leashes all going back to the same corral. also it's simply always bad to put globals in your code no matter what.
+if ever we find that we are trying to run in an architectural context where we don't have access to all three of the "standard streams"[1][1], we want to have dependency leashes all going back to the same corral. also it's simply always bad to put globals in your code no matter what.

 for the sake of being deterministic and a bit more robust, we assign the three streams to closure variables when this file first loads, in case some